sethneel/RailsTwitter/README.md

 ## Migrations

 You may use the Rails generator commands to generate your tables in this assignment.
+We recommend creating all of these with the model generator (the user model file is already created for you though).

 1. **User:** A user should have a first_name, last_name, email, and password_hash (all of type string).
 2. **Status:** A status should have a reference to the user table and a text column of type text.